Coherent and Multi-modality Image Inpainting via Latent Space Optimization: Related Work

-\paragraph{Text-guided Image Inpainting.} In the realm of image editing, methods originally developed for image inpainting are often repurposed to enable the editing of specific local regions within an image.
-By delineating a mask region, users can direct the generation of desired effects within that area using textual prompts.
-Some methods leverage image-to-image models trained with the original image and mask as input conditions, such as GLIDE~\cite{glide} and Imagen Editor~\cite{imageneditor}.
-Uni-paint~\cite{unipaint} further allows different modalities as inputs to guide the inpainting generation.
-These approaches fine-tune text-guided diffusion models to facilitate the inpainting of regions in images conditioned on text.
-However, in practice, fine-tuning methods pose challenges such as difficulty in tuning, susceptibility to overfitting, and the generation of unrealistic images.
-Moreover, fine-tuning large-scale models can be computationally expensive.
+In the realm of image editing, methods originally developed for image inpainting are often repurposed to enable the editing of specific local regions within an image.
+By delineating a mask region, users can guide the generation of desired effects within that area using textual prompts.
+Some approaches rely on fine-tuning text-guided diffusion models to facilitate this process.
+For instance, models such as GLIDE~\cite{glide} and Imagen Editor~\cite{imageneditor} are trained with the original image and mask as input conditions, while Uni-paint~\cite{unipaint} extends this capability by incorporating different modalities as inputs.
+However, fine-tuning methods face several challenges: they are computationally expensive, prone to overfitting, and often result in unrealistic or domain-inconsistent inpainting.
+These limitations make such approaches less practical for scalable or general-purpose image editing.

-Additionally, numerous methods focus on blending information from known regions into noisy latent representations.
-Blended Diffusion~\cite{blendeddiffusion} imposes additional constraints on the noisy latent vector, blending noisy versions of the source image with the generated noisy latent vector throughout the denoising process.
-Blended Latent Diffusion~\cite{bld} allows the Latent Diffusion Model to perform local image edits by conducting blending in the latent space.
-PFB-Diff~\cite{pfbdiff} employs multi-level feature blending and introduces an attention masking mechanism in the cross-attention layers to confine the region affected by specific words.
-However, despite their efficiency and extensibility, these methods often produce unsatisfactory results, leading to incoherent images.
+In contrast, other methods focus on blending information from known regions into noisy latent representations during the diffusion process.
+Blended Diffusion~\cite{blendeddiffusion} applies constraints on the noisy latent vector, blending noisy versions of the source image with the generated vector throughout denoising.
+Blended Latent Diffusion~\cite{bld} conducts blending directly in the latent space, allowing for local edits without retraining the diffusion model.
+PFB-Diff~\cite{pfbdiff} improves upon this by employing multi-level feature blending and introducing an attention masking mechanism in cross-attention layers to confine edits to specific regions.
+While these approaches are computationally efficient and extensible, they often fail to produce coherent results, leading to noticeable inconsistencies between the inpainted region and the surrounding areas.

-In contrast, PILOT optimizes the latent space to achieve efficiency while generating high-quality results.
-Importantly, our approach can optimize latent vectors within any pre-trained latent diffusion model using arbitrary adapters, enabling multi-modality and precise controllability.
+Compared to these methods, our approach takes a different path by dynamically optimizing latent vectors during the generative process instead of relying on fine-tuning or simple blending.
+This allows us to better utilize information from the unmasked region, ensuring seamless integration of the inpainted content with the background.
+PILOT further enhances this by optimizing the latent space efficiently while generating high-quality results.
+Additionally, our method works with any pre-trained latent diffusion model and supports arbitrary adapters, enabling multi-modality and precise controllability.